2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 #### Bounding Boxes

-Before making our poor CPU undertake big calculations, we may want to check if there is even a possibility of a collusion, maybe with a simpler algorithm.
+Before making our poor CPU undertake big calculations, we may want to check if there is even a possibility of a collision, maybe with a simpler algorithm.

 The great majority of the lifetime of our game objects is spent not colliding with anything, so if we can easily exclude a collision before starting complex algorithms, our game will just benefit from it.